Superfly101/patch-ec2-instance/README.md

 ## Notes

-- The script excludes filebeat packages from updates
+- The script excludes filebeat and kernel packages from updates
-- Kernel updates trigger a system reboot after 1 minute
 - All snapshots must complete successfully for updates to proceed
 - Instance must have appropriate IAM permissions for AWS API calls